jakobkhansen/journal.nvim/README.md

 }
 ```

-This entry type will generate entries such as `2024/quarterly/1.md`.
+This entry type will generate entry-paths such as `2024/quarter/2.md`.

 ### Nested entry types